 Several factors contribute to the cost of video and photography business insurance, such as your level of risk and equipment value.
 Cost estimates are sourced from policies purchased by Insureon customers.

-Videographers and photographers pay a median of less than $25 per month, or $275 per year, for general liability insurance.
+Videographers and photographers pay a median of $23 per month, or $275 per year, for general liability insurance.
 This policy covers third-party property damage and bodily injury, along with advertising injury.

 Insureon’s licensed agents typically recommend a business owner’s policy over a standalone general liability policy.
 A BOP combines general liability insurance with commercial property insurance to protect your cameras and other gear, and costs less than purchasing each policy separately.

-Among photographers and videographers that purchase general liability with Insureon, 56% pay less than $300 per year and 37% pay between $300 and $600 per year.
+Among photographers, videographers, and studios that purchase general liability with Insureon, 56% pay less than $300 per year and 37% pay between $300 and $600 per year.
 The cost varies based on your industry and risk factors, the policy limits you choose, the size of your business, and other factors.

 Policy limits determine how much your insurer will pay on covered claims.
 A per-occurrence limit is the maximum your insurer will pay for a single incident, while an aggregate limit is the maximum your insurer will pay on any claims during your policy period, typically one year.
 Higher limits cost more – and provide better coverage.

 Most photo and video businesses (96%) choose general liability policies with a $1 million per-occurrence limit and a $2 million aggregate limit.
 As your small business grows, you may need to expand your policy limits.